Zhijie-YU/Learning_Notes/Notes_Taichi.md

 > + During the process, particle mass $m_i$ and density $\rho_i$ keep unchanged.
 Whether predicted density should be used is unclear yet :cry:.
 Currently we choose to use $\rho_0$ during the whole process.

 ### Divergence-free SPH (DFSPH)
+DFSPH adopts a constant density solver and a divergence-free solver simultaneously to fullfill the constant density condition and the divergence-free condition.
 #### NS equations
 The incompressible, isothermal NS equations in Lagrangian coordinates is adopted.
 $$